faassen/secretweblog_zola/content/posts/a-constructive-general-meeting-of-the-zope-foundation.md

 tags = ["zope foundation", "zope"]
 +++

-# A constructive general meeting of the Zope Foundation

 We just had a constructive general meeting of the Zope Foundation on IRC, the first one under the new bylaws.